Section I – Define query population (upper left panel)

 Step 1: Choose geographic area

 Use the three radio buttons to select an ESRD population from the entire U.S., a selected ESRD network, or specific states/territories.
 Clicking on “Selected ESRD Networks” will default to network 1; click on the drop-down arrow to the right of the selection box to choose a different network from the drop-down list.
 You can select only one network.
 Similarly, clicking on “Selected States/Territories” will default to Alabama; choose a different state/territory from the drop-down list.
 You can select only one state or territory.
-Hover your mouse over the question mark in the criteria title for more details.
+Hover your mouse over the criteria title for more details.

 Step 2: Choose a range of data years

 Use the slider bar to specify the range of years for your query.
 The default selection is the most recent five years.
 Drag the round button left and right to change the start and end year for your query population.